michaelshiloh/resourcesForClasses/README.md

 1. [Table of Mechanicks [sic]](media/Table_of_Mechanicks_Cyclopaedia_Volume_2.jpg)

-1. Great pamphlet describing how to build [Mechanisms](doc/machinations-mechanisms.pdf)
+1. Great book describing how to build [Mechanisms](doc/machinations-mechanisms.pdf)

 1. How to build a [Crank and Slider](https://www.wikihow.com/Build-a-Crank-and-Slider-Mechanism)